epfl-ada/ada-2021-project-data-diggers/README.md

-# Hierarchical study on American newspapers quotes and speakers’ features.
+# A hierarchical study of American newspaper quotes and speaker characteristics.

 ## Abstract: A 150 word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?